AN ONLINE CONTEMPORARY/CLASSICAL MUSIC PODCAST THAT

 TO ONLINE RECORDINGS:

 The Path of Sound - A Trilogy combines Sound Waves and Their Properties in the Surrounding Medium, Studies on the Human Ear, and the newly published The Musical Brain.
 Together they follow sound patterns from their source, through the air, into the ear, to the brain.
 The Path of Sound is available in its complete form as an online resource (freely available online).
+In addition, an updated version of Time, including literary quotes that accompany the explanatory text, is also available online.

 John Holland is a composer, author, performer, and recording artist.
 He is Professor Emeritus in the Studio for Interrelated Media at Massachusetts College of Art and Design in Boston.
 Holland headed the Electronic Music Studio and taught music and performance classes before he retired from teaching in 2009.